jazzscheme/jazz/Readme.txt

 Launch
   If you have built Jedi you can run the jedi executable to launch the Jedi IDE.

-  PS: If you are launching Jedi using a platform: x11 build of Jazz, do not forget to start X11, else the process will crash.
+  PS: If you are launching Jedi using an X11 build of Jazz, do not forget to start X11, else the process will crash.
 We are looking at how to detect from Jazz if X11 is running.

 Debugging
   At the current time, the IDE relies totally on the underlying Scheme for